Blog: Vive la difference

 Reims: the PA couldn’t handle what we pushed through it (the only problem that couldn’t be surmounted)

 In each venue we met with professionalism and courtesy from every member of staff we encountered.
-The food was hot and freshly-made, we never had to ask for beers or anything else, the accommodation was clean and quiet, whether private or in a hotel.
-With the exception of Reims the venue specs far exceeded those of comparative UK venues (200-700 cap.)
+The food was hot and freshly made, we never had to ask for beers or anything else, the accommodation was clean and quiet, whether private or in a hotel.
+With the exception of Reims, the venue specs far exceeded those of comparative UK venues (200-700 cap.)
 In fact, the overall experience in Kortrijk (De Kreun) was maybe the best of my twenty-two-year-long career.
-And even in Reims, where the PA creaked under our sonic barrage, it ultimately didn’t matter; the audience were super-enthusiastic and raided the merch stand, the staff couldn’t have done enough for us and we left very happy.
+And even in Reims, where the PA creaked under our sonic barrage, it ultimately didn’t matter; the audience was super-enthusiastic and raided the merch stand, the staff couldn’t have done enough for us, and we left very happy.

 Back to blogs